tukkek/notablepython/README.md

 # [Example 2] after...
 ```

 Now for some real Python-ception!
-You can use your brand new context manager (which was created using a decorator and a function) as a decorator for another function.
-Is your mind blown yet...?
+You can use your brand new context manager (which was created using a decorator and a function) as a decorator for another function...
+Is your mind blown yet?

-In this second case, though, you won't have access to the context variable returned by your manager.
+In this second case, though, you won't have access to the context variable returned by your manager.since the decoration itself lies outside the function scope.

 Source: https://docs.python.org/3/whatsnew/3.2.html#contextlib